rileyfullstack/copykit/README.md

 CopyKit can be configured through VS Code's settings.
 Here are the available options:

 - `copykit.sizeLimit`: Size limit in MB for files/folders to copy without warning (default: 10)
-- `copykit.enableCopyToTempFile`: Enable 'Copy to Temp File' in the context menu (default: true)
+- `copykit.enableCopyToTempFile`: Enable temp file operations in the context menu (default: true)
 - `copykit.enableCopyToClipboard`: Enable 'Copy to Clipboard' in the context menu (default: true)
 - `copykit.includeFilePath`: Include file path at the beginning of each copied file (default: true)
 - `copykit.respectGitignore`: Respect .gitignore rules when copying (default: true)